Beginners Interactive NetLogo Dictionary (BIND)

 Think about how different slider values might approximate the dynamics of real-life viruses.
 The famous Ebola virus in central Africa has a very short duration, a very high infectiousness value, and an extremely low recovery rate.
 For all the fear this virus has raised, how successful is it?
 Set the sliders appropriately and watch what happens.

-Add additional sliders controlling the carrying capacity of the world (how many people can be in the world at one time) and the average lifespan of the people.
+Add additional sliders controlling the carrying capacity of the world (how many people can be in the world at one time), the average lifespan of the people and their birth-rate.

 Build a similar model simulating viral infection of a non-human host with very different reproductive rates, lifespans, and population densities.